Sadat-Shakeeb/sms-spam-detection-ml/README.md

 ---

 ## Deployment
-The application was deployed (Streamlit Cloud or similar):
+The application was deployed (Streamlit Cloud):

 - Model saved using pickle
 - TF-IDF vectorizer saved and loaded at runtime